polysolmcp/polysolmcp/README.md

 # Polymarket Agent Hub

 A complete solution for building AI agents that interact with Polymarket prediction markets.
-This repository contains both a beautiful documentation website and a fully functional MCP (Model Context Protocol) server.
+This repository contains both a web application for connecting and testing the MCP server, and a fully functional MCP (Model Context Protocol) server.

 ## What's Inside

 This repository provides two main components:

-1. **Polymarket Agent Hub (Frontend)** - A modern Next.js 14 documentation website that helps developers understand and get started with the MCP server
+1. **Polymarket Agent Hub (Frontend)** - A modern Next.js 14 web application that allows users to connect to and test the MCP server
 2. **PolyMarket MCP Server (Backend)** - A production-ready Python MCP server that provides AI agents with access to Polymarket prediction market data

 ## Quick Start

-### For the Documentation Website
+### For the Web Application

 ```bash
 # Install dependencies